tobert/sprok/README.md

 sprok
 =====

-Simple Proc - start complex processes using a config file
+Simple Proc - start complex processes using a simple config file

 This is a package for launching processes using simple structured documents rather than string concatenation.
 Sprok strives to provide a bare minimum number of features.
 There are plenty of other tools to choose from.
+Sprok will call syscall.Exec().
+Your process is expected to run in the foreground.

 ```
 sprok_json CassandraDaemon.json